rodrigoccaldas23/Middleware-evaluation-in-an-IoT-application/README.md

 Internet of Things (IoT) applications are nowadays widely used both for domestic and industrial purposes.
 However they still represent a rather large implementation challenge.
-On this project a temperature sensor will be used to automat- ically send out warnings about the air quality.
+On this project a temperature sensor will be used to automatically send out warnings about the air quality.
 This sensor is connected to a NodeMCU ESP8266 that has an internet connection and in addition two different middlewares will be used which are a software that provides services and